Our guide to the best TVs for sport covers the full range of brands and tech that contribute to making watching sports at home a fantastic experience.

 Al Griffin, Senior Editor – Home Entertainment

-In this list you'll see that the best TVs for sport aren't all the most high-end, premium displays that would make our best TVs guide.
-Instead, they offer a great overall experience then do several things well.
-Your prime consideration should be motion.
+In this list, you'll see that the best TVs for sport aren't all the most high-end, premium displays from our best TVs guide.
+That's because your prime consideration should be motion.
 Whether you enjoy watching football (either type), baseball, cricket or curling, on-screen images are constantly moving, which means that the more detail you can see when there’s motion, the better.
 Otherwise you’ll be watching lots of blurs dart across the screen.

 Some TVs are better at scanning the picture and adding detail back into blurred motion than others.
 But it's not solely about the motion control, you should also consider brightness and reflections.